whiprandolph/bestseller/notes.md

 * make sure chap 4 images, captions, and lead-ins are all on the same page
 * make sure all _ and * and ** become bold/underlined
 * remove all ** edit marks
+* make all riot police images the same size
 * add hawks hunting pic?
+* verify capitalization of god/God at each point: God when it's a meaningful reference, "god" when people are having "faith" in bullshit

 ### Costs